Skip to main content

 Stop orders

-A stop-buy order allows you to buy shares at a higher price than they're currently trading for (AKA buy high).
+Stop-buy orders: Allow you to buy shares at a higher price than they're currently trading for (AKA buy high).
 Investors usually place this type of order if they think the share price will continue to rise, so they're buying on the way up.
-More on why you'd place a stop-buy order.

-A stop-loss order allows you to sell shares for a lower price than they're currently trading at (AKA sell low).
+Stop-loss orders: Allow you to sell shares for a lower price than they're currently trading at (AKA sell low).
 Investors place these orders if they think that the share price will continue to go lower and they want to sell their shares on the way down.
-More on why you'd place a stop-loss order.

 Notes: